Elliott-Tay/EEP-Parking-System/README.md

 );
 ```

+## Overview of backend
+The backend comprises of the database that is using MySQL and three backend modules that is movement_transactions, config and season parking.
+This is for us to track car movements through our carparks, to CRUD any details in our carpark and to check seasonality parking or CRUD it as well.

+## Overview of frontend
+It is a dashboard to see the status of the carpark to see what is going on in the carpark and for the call centre to see the status of the carpark.

 ## Test cases
 To ensure that everything is working correctly, ensure that you create test cases for the ones that you are working on.
 There is both a frontend and backend tests so ensure you cd into the folders before running.